okteto/destroy-pipeline/README.md

 # Example usage

-This example runs the login action, activates a namespace, and triggers the Okteto pipeline and deletes it
+This example runs the context action, activates a namespace, and triggers the Okteto pipeline and deletes it

 ```yaml
 # File: .github/workflows/workflow.yml